Where to See Penguins in the Wild in New Zealand

 Milford Sound

-There are two types of penguins that could be viewed in Milford Sound: the little blue penguins, which are more likely to be seen, and the Fiordland crested penguins.
+There are two types of penguins that can be found in Milford Sound, New Zealand: the little blue penguins, which are more likely to be seen, and the Fiordland crested penguins.

 If you go between January to mid March, the penguins will be molting, and it is possible to see them on the shores.
 They also come to the shores between July to November, when they are mating and hatching chicks.